19.1: Electron-Transfer Reactions in Mitochondria

 The Nqo8, NuoH, or ND1 domain is proximal and closely linked to the site for the reduction of UQ to UQH2.

-(a) The membrane domain of complex I have conserved buried charged/hydrophilic residues.
+(a) The membrane domain of complex I has conserved buried charged/hydrophilic residues.
 NuoL (red); NuoM (blue); NuoN (yellow); NuoH (green); Ubiquone - Q (blue van der Waals representation).
 Inset: The conformation of the Lys/Glu ion pair (here Lys-204M/Glu-123M) can modulate the pKa of the middle Lys (Lys-235M).

 (b) The NuoM antiporter-like subunit with water molecules (red dots).
 The arrow shows the flow of protons through a hydrogen bond-linked network of waters that "visit" the structure during μs molecular dynamics simulation.